NFL Rumors: DeMeco Ryans, Texans Agree to Six-Year Contract as New Head Coach

-Report: DeMeco Ryans agrees to six-year deal to be Texans' new HC originally appeared on NBC Sports Chicago
+Report: Ryans agrees to six-year deal to be Texans' new coach originally appeared on NBC Sports Bayarea

 DeMeco Ryans' time in the Bay has come to an end.